DanielJudele/Refactoring/src/Change Function Declaration/Change Function Declaration.md

 # Change Function Declaration
 ## Why?
-You have a method which name doesn't explain what the method does.
+You have a function which name doesn't explain what the function does.
 ### Benefits:
 - improve code readability.
 ## What?